mariocuomo/Experimenting-With-Security-Copilot/README.md

-# Experimenting With Security Copilot
+# Experimenting with Microsoft Security Copilot

 This repository contains some experiments I have done with Security Copilot in creating custom plugins, automations and promptbooks.